reesvarney/OpenChat/README.md

 If you encounter any issues with OpenChat, please raise an issue so that it can be fixed as quickly as possible.

 ### Currently Identified Issues:
- - Stability beyond 8/9 users
+ - Instability beyond 8/9 users in a single channel
  - Temperamental issues with signalling, especially regarding users currently connected to a channel
  - Sometimes voice channels seem to 'break' meaning users are completely unable to join them